django-webpack/django-webpack-loader/README.md

 }
 ```

 For that setup, we're using the `DEBUG` variable provided by Django.
 Since in a production environment (`DEBUG = False`) the assets files won't constantly change, we can safely cache the results (`CACHE=True`) and optimize our flow, as `django-webpack-loader` will read the stats file only once and store the assets files paths in memory.
-From that point pnwards, it will use these stored paths as the source of truth.
+From that point onwards, it will use these stored paths as the source of truth.
 If `CACHE=False`, we'll always read the stats file to get the assets paths.
 > ⚠️ If `CACHE=True`, any changes made in the assets files will only be read when the web workers are restarted.

 During development, when the stats file changes a lot, we want to always poll for its updated version (in our case, we'll fetch it every 0.1s, as defined on `POLL_INTERVAL`).